 Once you have a recruiter who is an excellent listener, has the ability to think creatively, and can form strong connections with people, you should be able to hire great people in no time.
 During an RPO contract, businesses can expect to hire efficiently and effectively for a number of positions, by outsourcing the entire function to a third-party RPO firm.

 Staffing agencies work best for organizations looking for a quick fix but more so, a temporary fix.
-Using this as a main source for hiring is not optimal, and more like putting a band aid on a problem.
+Using this as a main source for hiring is like putting a band-aid on a problem.

 Generally, companies who are larger in scale tend to have sourcers as a part of their recruiting department or will outsource a sourcer to supplement their team.
 This is because large organizations have a multitude of roles open at once, and the recruiters alone, may not have the bandwidth to handle all phases of the recruiting life cycle.
 Sourcing is a great option for your company if you have recruiters in place, but they may not have the time to hunt for candidates.

 As you are identifying which recruiting solution would work best for your business, make sure you think about these connections I’ve described above: 1) Talent acquisition + Strategy, 2) Recruitment + Relationships, 3) Staffing +Sales, and 4) Sourcing + Searching.